 Aaron Judge Odds

-The tall Yankee outfielder is -1100 to win the AL MVP, according to Caesars Sportsbook.
+The tall Yankee outfielder is -1100 to win the AL MVP, according to Caesars NY.
 Here are some prop bets for Judge and a few other players for this weekend’s series.

 AP Photo/Adam Hunger